DenisTomasovic/insurance-calculator/README.md

 # Getting Started

-This project was bootstrapped with [Mantine UI](https://mantine.dev/).
+This project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app).

+For React components was used [Mantine UI](https://mantine.dev/).

 ## Available Scripts